Why The Disruption Of Our Old Routines Took An Unexpected Toll — And How We Can Fill The Void

 The theory of embodied cognition maintains that physical experiences not only shape our abstract concepts but actually take on symbolic meaning.
 Nodding your head while listening to a persuasive message increases your susceptibility to the persuasion.
 Carrying a heavy clipboard increases a sense of importance.
 Expanding your body posture affects your feeling of power.

-In a study done by Hajo Adam, a former assistant professor of management at Rice Business, and co-author Adam D. Galinsky argue that it is indeed worthwhile to pay attention to what workers wear.
+In a study done by Hajo Adam, a former assistant professor of management at Rice Business, and co-author Adam D. Galinsky, they argue that it is indeed worthwhile to pay attention to what workers wear.
 According to their theory of “enclothed cognition,” clothing shapes the wearer’s psychological processes by activating the associated abstract concepts.
 Enclothed cognition doesn’t occur until you actually wear the clothing.
 It involves the interaction of two separate factors: the symbolic meaning of the clothes and the physical experience of wearing the clothes.

 Thus, research subjects who wore white lab coats – since it signifies a scientific focus and an emphasis on being careful and attentive — performed better on attention-related tasks than subjects who didn’t wear the coats.
 On the other hand, subjects who wore the same coat but were told it was a painter’s coat — not a doctor’s coat — did not improve their performance.
 So the symbolic meaning carries much more weight than we might think.